(ML)

 Vehicle health and firmware updates—clear, simple, and actionable

 Outside the three primary phases, ConnectX offers features designed to inspire exploration and strengthen brand engagement.
-Users can browse curated trip reports from trusted Honda correspondents around the globe, discovering new destinations and travel ideas to enrich their Honda life.
+Users can browse curated trip reports from trusted Honda correspondents around the globe, discovering destinations and travel ideas to enrich their Honda life.

 Trip discovery designed to inspire what’s next